MIT-LCP/mimic-website/content/mimictables/drgcodes.md

 ## `DESCRIPTION`

 `DESCRIPTION` provides a human understandable summary of the meaning of the given DRG code.
-The description field frequently has acronyms which represent comorbidity levels.
+The description field frequently has acronyms which represent comorbidity levels (comorbid conditions or "CC").
 The following table provides a definition for some of these acronyms:

 Acronym | Description